famelga/Work-Day-Scheduler/README.md

 ## Learning Points

-The script.js was written using JQuery.

-By creating this application, I have learned the importance of pseudocoding.
-Although I experienced some struggles and did not complete the assignment, navigating the code that I completed was easier due to pseudocode.

-I was also reminded of the importance of details and specificity.
-There were a couple of instances in which my code was not working when I would view the page in a browser.
-These ended up being sue to s missing character, capitalization, or wrong formatting.
+This project helped me understand the importance of scopes among tags and their relationships to one another.
+While I have been able to identify parent, child, and sibling tags, I did not have a fully understanding of their relevance to writing code if I could simply refer the the tag, id, or class name.

+Since I may want to target code tags, ids, and classes that have varying names in similar ways, calling on the nearest parent, child, or siblings will address them at once.

 ## Author Info